Advertiser Disclosure

 The Capital One Venture X Business Card Is Still Worth It

-Presently, the only cards that offer access to Capital One Lounges are the Capital One Venture X Business card and the Capital One Venture X card.
+Presently, the only cards that offer access to Capital One Lounges and Landings are the Capital One Venture X Business card and the Capital One Venture X card.

 The 10,000 bonus miles are awarded after your first cardmember account anniversary (and each anniversary thereafter).
-They are worth at least $100 if you redeem them through Capital One’s travel booking site or to cover travel expenses charged to the card.
+They are worth at least $100 if you redeem them through Capital One Business Travel or to cover travel expenses charged to the card.
 However, I often get more value by transferring Capital One miles to the bank’s airline and hotel transfer partners, like Air Canada Aeroplan or Air France-KLM Flying Blue.

 Air France Boeing 789 business class cabin